ultimate271/notes/dastoyevsky/brothers01.02.md

 into his care.
 If he hadn’t looked after him there would have been no one even to change the baby’s little shirt.

+### Of Pyoter Alexandrovitch Miüsov, cousin to Adelaïda, and his desire to educate young Mitya
 It happened moreover that the child’s relations on his mother’s side forgot him too at first.
 His grandfather was no longer living, his widow, Mitya’s grandmother, had moved to Moscow, and was seriously ill, while his